I love discovering new music.

 Although the Thirteenth Step album is usually considered the classic Perfect Circle record, 2018’s Eat the Elephant was also met with some pretty great responses, despite being completely different to their previous works.

 However, we’d suggest that you start with the debut album and go one by one.
-That way you can see how they evolved over the years.
+That way you can see how they evolved over the years, as well as their divers influences, which even include a group like Depeche Mode.

 Three Days Grace